 Adenovirus 36 infects adipose tissue and alters metabolism there.
 It upregulates the production of new fat cells.

 Research studies on fat gain from adenoviruses show that infection by the virus increases cellular glucose uptake.
 Specifically, the adenovirus infection causes increased adipocytes (fat cells) and also increases GLUT4, a glucose receptor.[ref]

 Both animal and human studies show that this has both benefits and drawbacks.

 On the plus side, Ad-36 infection may improve glycemic control, which decreases the risk of diabetes.
-The virus upregulates the PI3K and GLUT4 pathways causing pre-adipocytes to take up more glucose.
+The virus upregulates the PI3K and GLUT4 pathways, causing pre-adipocytes to take up more glucose.
 This increases fat mass while simultaneously decreasing blood glucose levels.
 Not all is good, though, in regard to the effects of Ad-36.
-In addition to promoting fat accumulation, it also increases a couple of inflammatory markers including TNF-alpha and MCP-1.[ref]
+In addition to promoting fat accumulation, it also increases a couple of inflammatory markers, including TNF-alpha and MCP-1.[ref]

 Interesting side note: I mentioned above that obesity has doubled since 1980 — and that adenovirus seropositivity has also doubled (Swedish study).
 One piece of the puzzle as to why this could be happening is the increase in kids in daycare, which has been rising since the 80s.
 A study looking at overweight kids (9-12) found that Ad-36 increased the risk of obesity by 3-fold and that kids who were in daycare before age 24 months were also at an almost 3-fold risk of obesity.[ref]